Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Results

 Figure~\ref{figure:reduction_chirp} summarizes the chirp mass estimates for the rest of our simulated signals, showing the six combinations of signal and recovery waveform models.
 The top row shows the case where the simulated signal is generated with the IMR model, \TEOBResumE{}, and the bottom row with the inspiral model \ENIGMA{}-Inspiral.

 Let us consider the top row, where \TEOBResumE{} is used for the signal.
 No matter the template model, we find a systematic bias in chirp mass recovery that increases in proportion to orbital eccentricity.
-When \TaylorF{} is used as the waveform model for templates, the error bars are wider due to the missing merger-ringdown portion.
-Also in the $e_0 = 0$ case, there is a slight bias in the \TaylorF{} recovery due the missing merger.
+When \TaylorF{} is used as the waveform model for templates, the error bars are wider

+due to the missing merger-ringdown portion.
+Also in the $e_{15} = 0$ case, there is a slight bias in the \TaylorF{} recovery due the missing merger.
 But since we see very similar results in the case of \EOBROM{} and \Phenom{}, we conclude that this result is invariant under a change of waveform family.

-Let us now consider the bottom row, using \ENIGMA{}-Inspiral for the signal.
-In the left and middle panels, when using IMR models for inference, we see a small bias in chirp mass recovery even at $e_0 = 0$.
-This comes from the merger-ringdown portion of the IMR templates fitting to the last few cycles of the \ENIGMA{}-Inpsiral signal, resulting in a lower chirp mass.
-We see no such bias in the \TaylorF{} case at $e_0 = 0$.
+We now consider the bottom row, using \ENIGMA{}-Inspiral for the signal.
+In the left and middle panels, when using IMR models for inference, we see a small bias in chirp mass recovery even at $e_{15} = 0$.
+This comes from the merger-ringdown portion of the IMR templates fitting to the last few cycles of the \ENIGMA{}-Inspiral signal, resulting in a lower chirp mass.
+We see no such bias in the \TaylorF{} case at $e_{15} = 0$.

 For each combination of signal and recovery model there is a clear trend: as the eccentricity of the simulated signal increases, the circular templates strongly overestimate the chirp mass beyond the values within the $90\%$ credible intervals.
 The effect becomes more pronounced at higher eccentricities, and the maximum fractional deviation over the dataset is $\sim 9\%$.